tillahoffmann/mininf/examples/biased-coin.md

 ax.legend()
 ```

-This simple example illustrates the basic concepts of minivb, and you can explore further {doc}`examples` to learn more about minivb.
+This simple example illustrates the basic concepts of mininf, and you can explore further {doc}`examples` to learn more about mininf.